There Are Many Advantages to Freight Shipping for Small Business Owners

 You want to know if your cargo will require FTL or LTL services, what type of packaging, the tariffs, port regulations, timing, etc. When you know this information, you can properly manage your shipping and get a feel for how much your freight will cost.

 The issue here for most small business owners is that they do not have the time to learn about shipping cargo beyond the definitions and type of shipment.
-Most business owners go into business to provide a product or service for their consumers, so chances are you didn’t start your business to become an expert at freight shipping.
+Most business owners go into business to provide a product or service for their consumers, so chances are you didn’t start your business to become an expert at freight shipping and logistic for small business.

 According to an article on SmallBizTrends.com, small businesses lose 500 hours a year managing freight shipments.
 That’s a lot of hours spent trying to figure out terms, processes, regulations and track shipments.